uniquehash/42moonlight/resources/ghost_blog_on_digitalocean.md

 Select your version of Ubuntu and the size of your droplet, then select the datacenter region.
 I'm sure this goes without saying but, closer is better.
 I would also recommend taking a few moments to set up SSH keys with your droplet and Digital Ocean.
 Finally, give your droplet an identifying name.

-At this point if you have a domain name, you may want to get set up a host name with Digital Ocean.
+At this point if you have a domain name, you may want to set up a host name with Digital Ocean.
 To do so, follow this [handy tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean).

 Now begins the fun part.
 Open up your trusty terminal and start a ssh session with your droplet's IP address using the following command